 For free, you can add up to three Amazon Cloud Cam’s to one account.
 You’ll also have access to a 24-hour video history.
-Recorded clips can be viewed using the free mobile app or from your Amazon Drive account where you can download them, share them, or delete them.
+Recorded clips can be viewed using the free mobile app.
 Clip length is based on movement.
 Cloud Cam will record until motion stops, with a maximum clip length of 300 seconds.

 For free, there are a few ways you can tame Cloud Cam’s motion detector to help reduce false alarms or at least reduce the number of alerts you receive.
 First, you can choose to receive fewer alerts.
 You can choose to receive an alert every time an event occurs, every 10 minutes, every 30 minutes, hourly, every 4 hours, daily, or never.
 If you choose never, Cloud Cam will continue to monitor for and record events, but it won’t send a push notification.

 Second, you can adjust the sensor’s sensitivity level.
 From the app you can choose from High (person-sized object up to 20 ft away), Medium (person-sized object up to 10 ft away), or Low (person-sized object up to 5 ft away).
-Mostly, I tested on High and found that Cloud Cam was smart enough to ignore some events like my automated lamp turning on and off, but not smart enough to ignore others like my robotic vacuum cleaner doing it’s thing.
+Mostly, we tested on High and found that Cloud Cam was smart enough to ignore some events like an automated lamp turning on and off, but not smart enough to ignore others like a robotic vacuum cleaner doing it’s thing.